briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 6. _(F)_

-    1. _(1)_ Each return required to be filed under this division shall contain the signature of the taxpayer or the taxpayer’s duly authorized agent and of the person who prepared the return for the taxpayer.
-The return shall include the taxpayer’s social security number or taxpayer identification number.
+    1. _(1)_ Each return required to be filed under this division shall contain the signature of the taxpayer or the taxpayer's duly authorized agent and of the person who prepared the return for the taxpayer.
+The return shall include the taxpayer's social security number or taxpayer identification number.
 Each return shall be verified by a declaration under penalty of perjury.

-    2. _(2)_ The Tax Administrator shall require a taxpayer who is an individual to include, with each annual return and amended return, copies of the following documents: all of the taxpayer’s Internal Revenue Service form W- 2, "Wage and Tax Statements," including all information reported on the taxpayer’s federal W-2, as well as taxable wages reported or withheld for any municipal corporation; the taxpayer’s Internal Revenue Service form 1040 or in the case of a return or a request required by a qualified municipal corporation, Ohio Form IT-1040; and, with respect to an amended tax return, any other documentation necessary to support the adjustments made in the
+    2. _(2)_ The Tax Administrator shall require a taxpayer who is an individual to include, with each annual return and amended return, copies of the following documents: all of the taxpayer's Internal Revenue Service form W- 2, "Wage and Tax Statements," including all information reported on the taxpayer's federal W-2, as well as taxable wages reported or withheld for any municipal corporation; the taxpayer's Internal Revenue Service form 1040 or in the case of a return or a request required by a qualified municipal corporation, Ohio Form IT-1040; and, with respect to an amended tax return, any other documentation necessary to support the adjustments made in the